Angleito/BluefinAIAgentTrader/README.md

 - Win/loss distributions
 - Monthly performance
 - Drawdown analysis

+### Trade Execution

+The trade execution module (`core/trade_executor.py`) handles the execution of trades through the Bluefin API, providing functionality to:

+- Open and close positions based on processed trading signals
+- Integrate with the risk manager to control position sizing
+- Set stop loss and take profit orders
+- Log executed trades for performance tracking

 See the `core/README.md` file for more detailed information on these modules.